Finding the Right Coverage For You

 AHCCCS is a public program that helps pay medical expenses for people with low income.
 On AHCCCS, you do not have to pay a premium to get coverage.
 How you may qualify depends on your family’s situation.
 To qualify for disability-based AHCCCS, you must be determined disabled according to Social Security Administration rules or be 65 or older.
 This is not the only way that a person with a disability can qualify for AHCCCS, but this way of qualifying may help you get more services, and allow you to make more money than the standard AHCCCS income limit.

-AHCCCS and Medical Assistance for Employed Persons with Disabilities (AHCCCS Freedom to Work) are two ways for people with disabilities to get public health coverage.
+AHCCCS and AHCCCS Freedom to Work are two ways for people with disabilities to get public health coverage.
 The AHCCCS Freedom to Work Estimator asks for detailed information about your situation to see which is best for you.
 If you might qualify for AHCCCS Freedom to Work, it will also tell you what your monthly premium would be.
+To learn more, use the AHCCCS Freedom to Work Estimator.

 AHCCCS KidsCare is a public program that helps pay medical expenses for children 18 years old or younger in families with low income.
 There may be a premium for KidsCare coverage.
 A child may qualify if a family's annual income is 205% of FPG or less (x for a household of y).

 Individual coverage is private health insurance you buy on your own.
 You can get an individual plan for yourself or for your entire family.
 Insurance companies cannot reject your application or charge you more because you have a health condition.
-You can get your individual coverage directly from an insurance company, through an insurance broker, or on Healthcare.gov.
+You can get your individual coverage directly from an insurance company, through an insurance broker, or on HealthCare.gov.

 Employer-sponsored coverage is private health insurance you get through your job or a family member’s job, if the employer offers it.
 Employees who get this benefit often have to pay part of the monthly premium to get coverage for themselves and their family members.

 Individual coverage is private health insurance you buy on your own for yourself or for your entire family.
 Insurance companies cannot reject your application or charge you more because of a health condition.
-You can get individual coverage directly from an insurance company, through a broker, or on Healthcare.gov.
+You can get individual coverage directly from an insurance company, through a broker, or on HealthCare.gov.

 Individual coverage is private health insurance you buy on your own for yourself or your entire family.
 Insurance companies cannot reject your application or charge you more because of a health condition.
-Depending on your income and situation, you may qualify for help paying for coverage on Healthcare.gov.
+Depending on your income and situation, you may qualify for help paying for coverage on HealthCare.gov.

 MinnesotaCare is a public health coverage program for people whose income is too high for AHCCCS, but too low to afford private insurance.
 With MinnesotaCare, you pay a small monthly premium.
 You may qualify if your family’s income is at or below 200% of FPG (x for a household of y) and you don't qualify for AHCCCS.